 To make certain that they are using the correct AAFs, users should refer to the area definitions section at the end of Schedule C. For units located in metropolitan areas with a local CPI survey, AAFs are listed separately.
-For units located in areas without a local CPI survey, the appropriate HUD regional metropolitan or nonmetropolitan AAFs are used.
+For units located in areas without a local CPI survey, the metropolitan or nonmetropolitan counties receive the regional CPI for that Census Region.

 The AAF area definitions shown in Schedule C are listed in alphabetical order by state.
-The associated HUD region is shown next to each state name.
+The associated CPI division is shown next to each state name.
 Areas whose AAFs are determined by local CPI surveys are listed first.
-All metropolitan CPI areas have separate AAF schedules and are shown with their corresponding county definitions or as metropolitan counties.
-The non-CPI metropolitan and nonmetropolitan counties of each state are listed after the metropolitan CPI areas (in those states that have such areas).
+All metropolitan areas with local CPI surveys have separate AAF schedules and are shown with their corresponding county definitions or as metropolitan counties.
+The regional CPI metropolitan and nonmetropolitan counties of each state are listed after the metropolitan CPI areas (in those states that have such areas).
 In the six New England states, the listings are for counties or parts of counties as defined by towns or cities.

-Puerto Rico and the Virgin Islands use the Southeast AAFs.
+Puerto Rico and the Virgin Islands use the South Region AAFs.
 All areas in Hawaii use the AAFs identified in the Table as "STATE: Hawaii," which are based on the CPI survey for the Honolulu metropolitan area.
-The Pacific Islands use the Pacific/Hawaii nonmetropolitan AAFs.
-The Anchorage metropolitan area uses the AAFs based on the local CPI survey; all other areas in Alaska use the Northwest/Alaska nonmetropolitan AAFs.
+The Pacific Islands use the West Region AAFs.